-Settings Parameters Passwords Specifies whether passwords are Enabled or Disabled.
+Settings Param eters Passwords Specifies whether passwords are Enabled or Disabled.
 Default: Enabled.
-Note: If Enhanced Security 78 is enabled in the target properties, the Passwords setting will be Enabled and read-only, and the Access Control tab appears.
+Note: If Enhanced Security 74 is enabled in the target properties, the Passwords setting will be Enabled and read-only, and the Access Control tab appears.
+When passwords are disabled, they cannot be re-enabled without clearing.
 When passwords are disabled, they cannot be re-enabled without clearing PLC memory.
-Legacy Specifies whether non-programmer devices require a password login to access Client/Server memory on the CPU when Privilege Level 2 password is set Protocol Choices: Authenticated, Unauthenticated Memory Access Default: Authenticated For details on setting the Legacy Client/Server Protocol Memory Access mode, refer to section "Legacy Client/Server Protocol Memory Access Privilege Levels" in this manual Stop-Mode I/O Specifies whether the I/O is scanned while the PLC is in STOP Mode.
+Legacy Specifies whether non-programmer devices require a password login to Client/Server access memory on the CPU when Privilege Level 2 password is set Protocol Choices: Authenticated, Unauthenticated Memory Access Default: Authenticated For details on setting the Legacy Client/Server Protocol Memory Access mode, refer to section "Legacy Client/Server Protocol Memory Access Privilege Levels" in this manual Stop-Mode I/O Specifies whether the I/O is scanned while the PLC is in STOP Mode.
 Default: Scanning Disabled.
 (Always Disabled for Redundancy CPU.)
 Note: This parameter corresponds to the I/O ScanStop parameter on a Series 90-70 PLC.
-Watchdog Timer (Denominated in ms, set in 10ms increments.)
-Requires a value that is greater (ms) than the program sweep time.
+Watchdog (Denominated in ms, set in 10ms increments.)
+Requires a value that is greater Timer (ms) than the program sweep time.
 The software watchdog timer is designed to detect failure to complete sweep conditions.
 The CPU restarts the watchdog timer at the beginning of each sweep.
 The watchdog timer accumulates time during the sweep.
 The software watchdog timer is useful in detecting abnormal operations of the application program, which could prevent the PLC sweep from completing within the watchdog time period.
 Valid range: 10 ms through 2550 ms, in increments of 10 ms. Default: 200.
 For details on setting the watchdog timer in a CPU redundancy system, refer to the PACSystems Hot Standby CPU Redundancy User Manual, GFK-2308.
-Logic/ Specifies the location/source of the logic and configuration data that is to be used Configuration (or loaded/copied into RAM) after each power-up.
-Power-up Choices: Always RAM, Always Flash, Conditional Flash (except Source CPE205/CPE210/CPE215/CPE220/CPE240) Default: Always RAM (except CPE205/CPE210/CPE215/CPE220/CPE240) Choices: Always Flash (CPE205/CPE210/CPE215/CPE220/CPE240) Default: Always Flash (CPE205/CPE210/CPE215/CPE220/CPE240).
-Data Power-up Specifies the location/source of the reference data that is to be used (or Source loaded/copied into RAM) after each power-up.
-Choices: Always RAM, Always Flash, Conditional Flash.
-Default: Always RAM.

-78 For availability, refer to the Important Product Information document for the CPU firmware version that you are using.
+74 For availability, refer to the Important Product Information document for the CPU firmware version that you are using.
 CPU Operation